-The treatment options for osteoarthritis may include doing nothing, analgesia, activity modification, walking aids, injections and a total hip replacement (THR).
+The treatment options for osteoarthritis may include doing nothing, analgesia, activity modification, walking aids, injections, and a total hip replacement (THR).
 A THR is an operation performed to replace the damaged hip joint.
 The procedure involves cutting the skin and putting a cup (shell and liner) into the acetabulum.
 A stem is put into the femur with a ball on the top (called a head).

 Hip replacement surgery is usually performed when degenerative changes in the hip joint result in severe pain.
-It may be possible (and beneficial in some situations) to delay surgery and try to loose weight.
+It may be possible (and beneficial in some situations) to delay surgery and try to lose weight.
 This may help symptoms by reducing the force going through the joint and reducing pain.
 Rehabilitation can help to strengthen muscles around an arthritic joint and give confidence but will not reverse the degenerative changes.
 Injections may improve the symptom of pain, however, none of these treatments will reverse the degenerative changes associated with arthritis.

 There are many different types of hip replacement designs.
 Some surgeons advocate the use of robots or computer navigation technology to help make accurate cuts.
 This technology is limited at present.

 Younger patients may benefit from ‘mini-hip’ or resurfacing hip replacements.
 The idea is that less bone is removed using these hips, but there may also be some disadvantages.

 Another technology is the use of custom selected or made hip replacement implants.
 This involves obtaining a CT scan before surgery.
 Mr Asopa uses this technology as it aims to restore the hip anatomy as it may provide superior outcomes compared to standard off-the-shelf total hip replacements.
 Further information is available here.